 When working with a map that has been enabled for editing and set up for data collection, mobile workers can fill out the form for each asset, observation, and inspection done in the field.
 In addition to manual entry of values, mobile workers can do the following to simplify data entry:

-- Attach photos and videos to provide visual information.
+- Attach photos, videos, documents, and audio files to provide visual, text, and auditory information.

 - Scan barcodes and QR codes to simplify data entry and avoid typos.